hapax/hapax.github.io/assets/mindjam.md

 into a non-existent future could be the source of human meaning stretches credulity.

-Really, for decisions to be meaningful, we don't want them to be random at all, but to play a particular role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.
+For decisions to be meaningful, we don't want them to be random at all, but to play a particular role with respect to a different ensemble of decisions: not $A$ vs $B$, but rather, the sequence $A_i$ of decisions that make up my life.